-Until recently, South Korea’s road signage system was confusing and unsafe.
-Individual signs carried too much information (some with Korean, Roman and Chinese characters), signposts were overcrowded with multiple panels and ads installed by third parties.
-With road safety a major concern, the South Korean government invited Studio Dumbar to design a new and improved interface.
+Until recently, South Korea’s road signage system was unclear and therefore unsafe.
+Individual signs carried too much information (some with Korean, Roman and Chinese characters); signposts were overcrowded with multiple panels and ads installed by third parties.
+With road safety a major concern, the South Korean government invited Studio Dumbar/DEPT® to design a new and improved interface.

-Working with Hong-Ik University, we developed concepts for layout, colour and graphic elements such as arrows, road numbers and pictograms.
-We introduced a new font, ‘Hangil’, custom-designed in several weights by type designer Pieter Van Rosmalen.
+Working with experts from Hong-Ik University in Seoul, we worked on concepts for layout, colour and graphic elements such as arrows, road numbers and pictograms.
+We introduced a new font, Hangil, custom-designed in several weights in collaboration with type designer Pieter van Rosmalen.
 Words and letters are widely spaced to ensure optimum legibility and clarity when moving at speed.
 A special version of the font was created so the optical effect of the lettering remained consistent on different background colours, all of which were darkened to further improve legibility.
-The system is gradually implemented nationwide.